-Small business owners are still recovering from the Great Recession and doing everything they can to fortify their businesses, and with them, the economy.
-In communities across the country, it is the jobs small businesses provide and the consumers they serve that keep our recovery moving.
-In order to grow and thrive, entrepreneurs need smart policies that help bolster their bottom lines and fuel the consumer demand that underpins economic success.
+Small business owners are doing everything they can to grow their businesses in our slowly-recovering economy.
+In order to thrive, entrepreneurs need smart policies that help bolster their bottom lines and fuel the consumer demand that underpins economic success.
 They believe increasing the federal minimum wage will help do this.